FlyingOE/csv2xlsx/README.md

   -filemask
-        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespec to prevent shell globbing -h
+        bulk mode, specify a file mask here (e.g. "/use/docs/datalib/2018*.csv") make sure to quote the filespec to prevent shell globbing output files will have the same name as input file with a .xslx extension will override any --infile or --outfile options) -h
   -help
     	display usage information